ashishUTD/OS_Task-Executor-Library-Project/TaskExecutorStudentDevProject/Readme.txt

-This is a starter project can be used by teams as the foundation of their TaskExecutor implementations.
+The primary goal of this project is to implement the multithreaded synchronization needed to implement the TaskExecutor service.

-The 'src' directory has been populated with the interfaces described in the project placed into their required packages.
-Also included in this starter project is a the class TaskExecutorImpl that will be completed by the teams along with the blocking FIFO.
+The secondary goal of the project is to implement a Finite Bounded Buffer using only Java’s Object as monitors and without the use of synchronized methods.
+Synchronized blocks are acceptable.